Skip to Main Content

 What to consider when comparing $80,000 loans

-Because $80,000 is a substantial loan amount, lenders will generally require you to have good to excellent credit, a stable income that's sufficient to make loan payments, and a low debt-to-income ratio (DTI) to qualify.
+Because $80,000 is a substantial loan amount, lenders prefer that you have good to excellent credit, a stable income that's sufficient to make loan payments, and a low debt-to-income ratio (DTI).

 If you’re ready to get a personal loan, be sure to consider these factors while comparing your options: